Takeno/mtg-policy-changes/ipg.md

 APPENDIX B — CHANGES FROM PREVIOUS VERSIONS

+July 13, 2018 1:   Clearer wording around when a Game Loss is issued

+2.5: Add missed untapping at the start of turn to partial fixes.

+3.1: Players have to get permission to be tardy, not just request it.

+3.4: Rewording the scope of deferred decklist errors.
+Most happen immediately.

+3.5: No upgrade if all copies of a card with too many copies are still in the library.

+3.7: Choosing not to act based on erroneous information may qualify for CPV.

+3.8: Removing the sleeve qualification from Example B, as it was not necessary.

+3.8: Updating the lands that can be added.
+Clarifying that a Game Loss is issued if the list is changed.

 April 27, 2018 General: ”He or she” replaced with gender-neutral “they” throughout document.
 2: Multi-day event penalties reset between cuts.

 2.1: Wording clarity for rules-change trigger handling.